Minorities in Turkey: Filipinos

 There were 5,500 Filipinos in Turkey as of 2008, according to estimates by the Commission on Filipinos Overseas and the Philippine embassy in Ankara.
 Out of those, most are recorded as maids and "overseas workers" employed in households of diplomatic communities and elite Turkish families.
 Moreover, ten percent or approximately 500 Filipinos in Turkey are skilled workers and professionals working as engineers, architects, doctors and teachers.
 Most of the Filipinos reside in Istanbul, Ankara, Izmir, Antalya and nearby surrounding areas.

+Gagauz people

 Georgians

 There are approximately 1 million people of Georgian ancestry in Turkey according to the newspaper Milliyet.
 Georgians in Turkey are mostly Sunni Muslims of Hanafi madh'hab.
 Immigrant Georgians are called "Chveneburi", but autochthonous Muslim Georgians use this term as well.
 Muslim Georgians form the majority in parts of Artvin Province east of the Çoruh River.
 Immigrant Muslim groups of Georgian origin, found scattered in Turkey, are known as Chveneburi.
 The smallest Georgian group are Catholics living in Istanbul.